Ar0nJames/Robotics2_JacobianandPT_Group5_Cartesian-Manipulator_2024/README.md

 <div align="center">
   <p>In this article, we will discuss the Cartesian Manipulator, detailing all of its components.
 Also known as a rectilinear or gantry robot, a Cartesian Manipulator operates using the Cartesian coordinate system and features three linear joints (or a combination thereof) along the X, Y, and Z axes.</p>

-  <p>Later in the article, we will delve into topics such as Calculating Degrees of Freedom, Denavit-Hartenberg Notation, the Jacobian Matrix, Inverse Kinematics, and the Path and Trajectory of the Cartesian Manipulator.
-Included are some videos related to these topics to aid in clarification and understanding.</p>
+  <p>Later in the article, we will delve into topics such as the Jacobian Matrix, Differential equations and the Path and Trajectory of the Cartesian Manipulator.
+Included are some description, computaion and videos related to these topics to aid in clarification and understanding.</p>
 </div>

 ## Introduction ➡️